 - Development at lower densities, primarily comprising terraced, semi-detached and detached houses, with higher densities to the south near Chetwynd Road.
 (B) (C) (D) (F) - Retention of existing green infrastructure assets, provision of new green corridors and integration into the wider green infrastructure network.
-(A) - Provision of attractive and accessible routes for walking and cycling within the character area (B), with links to Toton Lane Tram Stop and towards the East Midlands Hub Station. - Take advantage of open spaces retained from the former military use of the site, with these re-purposed as social infrastructure and amenity spaces.
-(G)

-- Sensitive integration of new development with retained service family accommodation in the north of the character area, with a desire to remove the military fence, to facilitate links into Toton East. - Integrate the sloping topography to enhance the character of development. - Provision of new through route between Swiney Way and Toton to the north, designed to provide a sense of place with development orientated towards it and active travel links provided alongside.
+(A) - Provision of attractive and accessible routes for walking and cycling within the character area (B), with links to Toton Lane Tram Stop and towards the East Midlands Hub Station. railway station. - Take advantage of open spaces retained from the former military use of the site, with these re-purposed as social infrastructure and amenity spaces.
+(G) - Sensitive integration of new development with retained service family accommodation in the north of the character area, with a desire to remove the military fence, to facilitate links into Toton East. - Integrate the sloping topography to enhance the character of development. - Provision of new through route between Swiney Way and Toton to the north, designed to provide a sense of place with development orientated towards it and active travel links provided alongside.
+This will ensure the new route is fully integrated into the character of development. - Potential location for new primary school and healthcare provision to support the initial phases of development across both Toton and Chetwynd Barracks. - 5.
+CHETWYND EAST Provision of new through route between Swiney Way and Toton to the north, designed to provide a sense of place with development orientated towards it and active travel links provided alongside.
 This will ensure the new route is fully integrated into the character of development. - Potential location for new primary school and healthcare provision to support the initial phases of development across both Toton and Chetwynd Barracks.